 His collaboration with Phish bassist Mike Gordon, “Clone,” caught audiences’ attention in 2002.
 Kottke and Gordon followed with a recording in the Bahamas called “Sixty Six Steps,” produced by Leo’s old friend and Prince producer David Z.

 Kottke has been awarded two Grammy nominations; a Doctorate in Music Performance by the Peck School of Music at the U of Wisconsin, Milwaukee; and a Certificate of Significant Achievement in Not Playing the Trombone from the U of Texas at Brownsville with Texas Southmost College.

-Reilly Arts Center
+South Milwaukee Performing Arts Center